 - Unproductive reviews.
 Good writers have a clear idea of a document’s audience and purpose.
 Unfortunately, reviewers, particularly those in a supervisory position, sometimes demand changes that directly conflict.
 Employees should be empowered to alert reviewers to such issues, and reviewers should be asked to respect writers’ knowledge.

 - No room to grow.
-One of the most important things a company can do for its writers is to offer professional development courses to improve writing skills.
+One of the most important things a businesses can do for its writers is to offer professional development courses to improve company writing skills.
 Some companies may balk at this idea, thinking that it certainly won’t be within budget.
 But the options for training are broader and more affordable than ever.

 Get help when and how you need it

 Hurley Write offers customized onsite writing workshops and online writing classes that can be customized to meet the specific needs of your writers.
 For example, our SCORM-compliant online training modules can be shared across systems.
 Employees can mix and match these modules to get the information they need and can take the course as time allows.
-These online training courses also provide participants with substantive, individualized feedback on their writing.
+These company writing online training courses also provide participants with substantive, individualized feedback on their writing.

 We also license our courses to companies so that they can be available to employees as needed.
 And our learning management system allows participants and management to track progress, create skill assessments, print certificates, and much more.
 Access an online demo of our technical writing course or contact Hurley Write for more information.
 For access to our online business writing demo, contact us at /Blog/61550/Improve-Staff-Writing-With-Online-Writing-Courses or call toll-free 877-24WRITE (249-7483).